FASP-QAT/qat-documentation/docs/developer/06_Integrations/intro.md

 - QAT receives ARTMIS Orders and Shipments
 - QAT sends QAT shipments to ARTMIS
-- QAT sends QAT Program IDs to ARTMIS
+- QAT sends QAT Supply Plans to ARTMIS and GFPVAN
+- Country Dashboards.
+A recent addition has been made to QAT where countries can pull updated Supply plans directly from QAT via an API and build their own Dashboards for reporting.
+To get more information on how this works please refer to [Country Dashboard](/docs/developer/Guides/country-dashboards)
+To get more information on

 ![QAT data interfaces with ERP systems](/diagrams/QAT-ERP-Integrations.png)